pub-comp/caching/README.md

 ## Cache Management

-A cache can be created programatically:
+A cache can be created programmatically:

 ~~~csharp
 var cache = new InMemoryCache("myOtherLocalCache", new InMemoryPolicy());